SuperOfficeDocs/superoffice-docs/docs/en/marketing/forms/learn/publish.md

 4. Go to the **Publish** tab.

 5. (optional) Select **Show with pre-filled fields** to add field identifiers to the link/JavaScript.
-Useful for [pre-filling fields in the forms][1] with existing customer data from SuperOffice.
+Useful for [pre-filling form fields][1] with existing customer data from SuperOffice.

 6. On the left side of the screen, select a publishing option for the form:
     * **Direct link**: A direct link to the form.